-This post-baccalaureate certificate program provides individuals holding a baccalaureate degree the opportunity to complete program requirements needed to earn an Illinois Professional Educator License with an Early Childhood endorsement.
-Program completers qualify for an Illinois Professional Educator License with an Early Childhood endorsement.
+The post-baccalaureate licensure program provides individuals holding a baccalaureate degree the opportunity to complete program requirements needed to earn an Illinois Professional Educator License with an Early Childhood endorsement.
 Successful completion of the Illinois Test of Academic Proficiency is required for program admission.
-Successful passage of the Assessment of Professional Teaching (Birth-Grade3) Test and the Illinois Content Area Test for Early Childhood Education are required for certificate completion.